Coherent Generation and Protection of Anticoherent Spin States: Decoherence and mitigation strategies

 \section{Decoherence and mitigation strategies}

 In the previous section, we presented general protocols for generating AC states in quantum systems of total angular momentum $j$, which can be large.
 These systems may arise from a variety of physical platforms and can represent either individual quantum systems or multipartite systems composed of many particles.
 Although higher angular momentum enables the generation of higher-order AC states, it also increases their vulnerability to decoherence, as shown in Ref.~\cite{Denis_2022}.
 Indeed, achieving higher degrees of anticoherence not only accelerates decoherence, but also requires access to larger systems, which are naturally more prone to additional sources of dissipation.
-Consequently, developing strategies to suppress decoherence and correct for finite-duration pulse errors during the state preparation process is crucial to the preservation and practical realization of AC states.
+Therefore, it is essential to develop strategies aimed at suppressing decoherence and correcting finite-duration pulse errors during the state preparation process in order to preserve, generate, and utilize AC states~\cite{2024Pedram}.